openconfig/featureprofiles/feature/sflow/otg_tests/sflow_base_test/README.md

   * Verify sample packet is set with DSCP=32

 * SFLOW-1.3 Additional sflow packet verifications
-  * Verify captured packets contain additional SFlow fields
+  * Using the same packets captured in SFLOW-1.2 verify
-    * Sampled interface is reported accurately
+    * Sampled interface field shows DUT Port 1
     * Ingress and Egress interfaces are correct
     * "Extended-router" container exists and contains are accurate for different flow types,
       * Naked IP v/s IP-IP encaped flows